 The tour commences with a welcome address and “happy hour”.
 Dinner includes four bottles of wine per table of eight.[all included in Tour cost]

-The estimated TOTAL COST is R13000 per couple (US$880 at present exchange rate) This covers accommodation for six nights at Wilderness Resort and Spa Hotel .
+The estimated TOTAL COST is still to be determined.
+This covers accommodation for six nights at Wilderness Resort and Spa Hotel .
 Terms and conditions, applicable to the provision of meals are as follows:

 * Breakfast is served at Wilderness Hotel and is included in cost of the accommodation.